quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * Incoming short headers do not contain DCIDs that are client-generated.
 * The use of client-generated incoming DCIDs does not persist beyond a few round trips in the connection.
-* In this interval, some exposed fields (e.g. UDP address and port, source and client-generated destination Connection ID) remain constant for all packets in the connection.
-For example, 0RTT and Initial packets use the same CIDs and ports.
+* In this interval, some exposed fields (e.g. UDP address and port, client- generated destination Connection ID) remain constant for all packets in the connection.
+For example, 0RTT and Initial packets use the same DCIDs and ports.
+While this document does not update the commitments in {{QUIC-INVARIANTS}}, the authors believe that the listed examples are a likely set of constants that load balancers can use with minimal risk of version-dependence.

 If these assumptions are invalid, this specification is likely to lead to loss of packets that contain non-compliant DCIDs, and in extreme cases connection